kadivar/flash-card-app/README.md

 - `6 .
 Exit` By choosing this item you exit to get some rest :)

 ## How to initial setup
-For quick of running project it's recommended to use `laravel sail`.
+For quick running, it's recommended to use `laravel sail`.
-For this reason you have to navigate to project path in terminal and then run:
+For this reason you have to navigate to project path in terminal and then run these command one by one:

-`./vendor/bin/sail up -d`
+- `./vendor/bin/sail up -d`

-Then run you considered command after:
+- `cp .env.example .env` (Just don't forget to fill values.)
+- `./vendor/bin/sail composer install --prefer-dist --optimize-autoloader`
+- `./vendor/bin/sail php artisan config:clear`
+- `./vendor/bin/sail php artisan migrate`
+- `./vendor/bin/sail php artisan db:seed`

+As you can see for running commands through sail this is base command:

 `./vendor/bin/sail php artisan [Your expected command]`

-For example, for getting list of flash cards you have to run:
+Now that's enough to use following command to start journey:

-`./vendor/bin/sail php artisan flashcard:list`
+`./vendor/bin/sail php artisan flashcard:interactive`

 If need to stop all running services, it's enough to run: